Maria Alexandrovna (Marie of Hesse): First years

 After the wedding, the young couple settled in a suite of rooms in the south-west block of the Winter Palace.
 During the summer, they resided in Tsarskoye Selo.
 Their apartments were located in the Zubov wing of the Catherine Palace.

 Maria Alexandrovna struggled to assimilate herself with the court and make friends.
 Endless balls and court receptions bored her, but etiquette obliged her to fulfill the duties of representation as the wife of the Tsarevich.
-She reflected that life at court demanded “daily heroism...
+She reflected that life at court demanded "daily heroism...
 I lived like a volunteer fireman, ready to jump up at the alarm.
-Of course, I wasn't too sure about where to run or what to do.”
+Of course, I wasn't too sure about where to run or what to do."
 She preferred country life in Tsarskoye Selo, where she enjoyed a more private life.

 Maria won the approval of her father-in-law, Nicholas I. Nicholas I forbade anyone from discussing, or even thinking about, any rumors about her.

-Like her late mother, Maria took great interest in horticulture and imported flowers from her native Germany, such as lilies of the valley and cowslips.
+Like her mother, Maria took great interest in horticulture and imported flowers from her native Germany, such as lilies of the valley and cowslips.
 In the mornings, she took long walks with her ladies-in-waiting through the parks at the Catherine and Alexander Palace at Tsarskoe Selo.

 In this early period of her life in Russia, Maria was guided by her husband's aunt, Grand Duchess Elena Pavlovna.
 Although seventeen years apart in age, the two women became close friends and frequently ran their salons as a joint venture.

 Maria and Alexander made a happy couple, full of tender care for one another.
 He ordered that banquets of fresh strawberries should be placed on his wife's dining table and enjoyed her company spending his mornings sitting on her bed.
 There were regular informal gatherings at the young couple's household of loud readings, music, and card playing.
-Alongside her husband, Maria read Mikhail Lermontov's A Hero of Our Time, Nikolai Gogol's Dead Souls, Feodor Dostoevsky's Poor Folk, and later, Ivan Turgenev's A Sportsman's Sketches, sharing Alexander's sympathies for the plight of the serfs and becoming an ardent abolitionist.
+Alongside her husband, Maria read Mikhail Lermontov's A Hero of Our Time, Nikolai Gogol's Dead Souls, Fyodor Dostoevsky's Poor Folk, and later, Ivan Turgenev's A Sportsman's Sketches, sharing Alexander's sympathies for the plight of the serfs and becoming an ardent abolitionist.
 The Tsarevich and the Tsarevna charmed their guests with their manners.
 She gave useful advice to her husband, who in turn gave her confidence to guide herself into society.